Vanesa Gimbert

-Vanesa Gimbert Acosta (born 19 April 1980) is a Spanish retired football who played as a defender or midfielder.
+Vanesa Gimbert Acosta (born 19 April 1980) is a Spanish retired footballer who played as a defender or midfielder.
 She played for clubs including Levante, Sevilla, Rayo Vallecano, Espanyol and Athletic Bilbao in Spain's Primera División, retiring in 2022 aged 42.

 Career

 Born in the Basque Country and raised partly in Andalusia, she previously played for RCD Espanyol, Levante UD, CFF Estudiantes, Sevilla and Rayo Vallecano.
 She won four league titles with Levante and Rayo (coming close to another with Sevilla) and five Copas de la Reina between her spells at those two clubs and Espanyol.